 Autumn is fueled by cozy knits, scenic foliage, cabin getaways, and food–so much delicious food.
-This hearty culinary season builds our winter bodies while we prepping for holiday feasts and indulge in fall favorites.
+This hearty culinary season builds our winter bodies while we prep for holiday feasts and indulge in fall favorites.
 Around the world, autumn is a time to come together and enjoy the local bounty of the universal language that is food.
-November may just be the global height of fall foodie delights, with each country and region celebrating its own unique in-season fruits of the land.
+October may just be the global height of fall foodie delights, with each country and region celebrating its own unique in-season fruits and recipes of the land.

 Think Carmen Sandiego but with food.
 And yes, there will be pumpkins.